Code-Institute-Submissions/interactive-frontend-5/README.md

 10. [Hover.css](http://ianlunn.github.io/Hover/): – was used for the hover effect on back/front cards & card meanings.

+11. [Grammarly](https://www.grammarly.com/): – was used for correcting grammar on README file.

+12. [Free Online HTML Formatter](https://www.freeformatter.com/html-formatter.html/): – was used for formatting the html.

 ## Testing
 ### Testing User stories from UX section:
 1.   **As a First time Visitor, I want the purpose of the website to be clear and the navigation easy to use.
 I want to quickly figure out how to play the game and know more about the Tarot card spread.**